masuidrive/rollup-plugin-lit-tailwindcss3/README.md

 ### tailwind.global.css

 This file will be read before every tailwind compiling.
-You need to set `@tailwind` directive in this file.
+We recommend to set `@tailwind` directive in this file.

 ```css
 @tailwind base;